Water Softener Systems

 The US Department of Energy says “water heating can account for 14%–25% of the energy consumed in your home.”
 It is the second highest energy consuming area of a home, next to heating and cooling.
 Battelle conducted tests to determine how much energy savings household water softeners can provide homeowners.

-Results of the study have shown that untreated hard water can cause significant efficiency losses and added costs in water heating – up to 48% in some cases.
+Results of the study have shown that untreated hard water added costs in water heating – up to 48% in some cases.
 Battelle also found hard water to rapidly lead to clogged shower heads, possibly as soon as a year and a half of regular use.
 After just one week of constant testing with hard water, more than three-fourths of shower head nozzles became clogged, according to laboratory results.
 Shower heads using softened water, meanwhile, performed nearly as well as on the day they were installed.

 Does a water softener actually save money on soaps and detergents?

 In areas having very hard water, consumers can cut detergent use in dishwashers and washing machines by more than 50 percent after softening, and get the same results.